inttter/iinter.me/src/pages/blog/posts/forza-horizon-3.md

 # Introduction

 It was Christmas of 2016.
-Back then, I still believed in Santa, so I woke up early in the morning to open my presents, to recieve the very thing that would change my life:
+I woke up early in the morning to open my presents, to recieve the very thing that would change my life: